eslint/eslint/docs/rules/lines-around-comment.md

 * `"allowObjectEnd": true` allows comments to appear at the end of object literals
 * `"allowArrayStart": true` allows comments to appear at the start of array literals
 * `"allowArrayEnd": true` allows comments to appear at the end of array literals
+* `"allowClassStart": true` allows comments to appear at the start of classes
+* `"allowClassEnd": true` allows comments to appear at the end of classes
 * `"applyDefaultIgnorePatterns"` enables or disables the default comment patterns to be ignored by the rule
 * `"ignorePattern"` custom patterns to be ignored by the rule